RyanLWilliams/FoldingOnAzure/README.md

 1. **User:** This can be any unique identifier that you want to use to track your work contribution.
 [Read more about users](https://foldingathome.org/support/faq/stats-teams-usernames/).
 1. **Team:** The team that you want to associate your work with.
 My Team is 246715.
 [Read more about teams](https://foldingathome.org/support/faq/stats-teams-usernames/).
 1. **Passkey:** A unique identifier that ties your contributions directly to you (not just those with your username).
 [Read more about passkeys](https://foldingathome.org/support/faq/points/passkey/).
-1. **GPU:** Set value to use if using an nvidia based Azure VM.
+1. **GPU:** Set value to true if using an nvidia based Azure VM.
 Recommended SKU is the NCv3-series, otherwise use the F2-series.
 1. **Allow:** Replace x.x.x.x with your public IP to be able to view your host with a web browser.
-To find out what your publc IP is use this handy little [website](https://www.whatismyip.com/).
+To find out what your public IP is use this handy little [website](https://www.whatismyip.com/).
 1. **Web-Allow:** Replace x.x.x.x with your public IP to be able to view your host with a web browser.
 1. **Password:** Set A Password to remotely manage the FAHClient with FAHControl.
 Download from [here](https://foldingathome.org/alternative-downloads/).